agatah2333/agatah2333.github.io/_pages/about.md

 News
 ======
 * (06/2025)**[Paper]** Our paper has been accepted by MobiCom 2025!
 Congratulations to all the authors!
+* (06/2025)**[News]** Our Demo Accepted at DEF CON 33!
+DEF CON DEF CON is one of the world’s largest and most influential hacker conferences.
+Our team will present at the Demo Labs, where [Junming](https://www.linkedin.com/in/junming-c/) will share our latest research and innovations with the security community.
 * (01/2025)**[Paper]** We introduce a terrifying attack that can turn your computer into an "AirTag" to track you.
 Apple has patched this bug!
 Accepted to USENIX Security'25!
 * (12/2024)**[Service]** I will serve as a member of Artifact Evaluation Committee for Usenix Security 2025!
 * (11/2024)**[Award]** I received the Student Travel Grant from George Mason University!